jump-dev/KNITRO.jl/README.md

 KNITRO functionality is extensive, so coverage is incomplete, but the basic functionality for solving linear, nonlinear, and mixed-integer programs is provided.
 Documentation is available on [ReadTheDocs](http://knitrojl.readthedocs.org/en/latest/knitro.html).

+*The KNITRO wrapper for Julia is community driven and not officially supported by KNITRO.
+If you are a KNITRO customer interested in official support for Julia, let them know!*

 Setting up KNITRO on Linux and OS X
 -----------------------------------